 So many questions, so little time!
 We had over 30 questions come in on Sunday morning during our services, and of course we couldn’t get to all of them from the front.
 But, we can provide some brief answers to the ones that didn’t get mentioned, and that’s what we are doing here.
 The goal is not an exhaustive answer, but helpful, direct, biblical answers.
 And, we...Keep Reading

 Every Sunday afternoon, as I get ready to drive away from Harvest Bible Chapel, I stop and thank God for the amazing grace and love He showers on us.
 I think back on the faces of my brothers and sisters in Christ who were lifted up and transformed by our time in worship.
-I think of the happy faces of little ones running eagerly to HisKids, our children’s ministry, wh...Keep Reading
+I think of the happy faces of little ones running eagerly to HisKids, our children's ministry, where th...Keep Reading